geeksteam/VacancyReactTest/README.md

 ```
 {"Auth":"Denied"}
 ```
 So we are denied to enter the app.
-Make `red` Login field of the form.
+Make `red` Login field of the form:

 ![alt](https://raw.githubusercontent.com/geeksteam/VcFrontendTest/master/sketch/LoginFailed.png)